cloudmesh-community/hid-sp18-501/project-paper/README.md

 --------------------

-There is a Makefile in the directory and if you have LaTeX properly installed you can use it from commandline to create the report.pdf for my term paper:
+There is a Makefile in the directory and if you have LaTeX properly installed you can use it from commandline (after cloning this repo) to create the report.pdf for my term paper:

     make